Drown vs. Competitors

 3D sound, HRTF, spatialized sound, object-based audio, binaural audio… There are many names for the technology that recreates 3D sound on stereo headsets.
-How is that possible?
-Let’s start at the beginning:
+What does it all mean?!

 There are fancy names for these two main effects.
 The first is the difference in time between when the sound arrives in one ear versus the other.
 This is the interaural time difference (ITD).
 The other effect is the difference in sound intensity between the two ears, the interaural level difference (ILD).
 So for any sound situated in space the human brain figures out approximately where that audio is located by the incredibly subtle differences in when the sound arrives at our ears and how loud the sound is at each ear.

-Comparing 3D Audio experienced on a headset to surround sound.
+Comparing 3D Audio on a headset to surround sound.

-3D game audio on the other hand delivers stunningly accurate location information over a stereo headset by using Head Related Transfer Function (HRTF) algorithms to mimic the effects of the pinnae, the head and various listening environments.
-The sound is injected straight into the ear canal to produce the impression of real 3D audio sources.
+3D game audio, on the other hand, delivers much more accurate location information over a stereo headset by using Head-Related Transfer Function (HRTF) algorithms to mimic the effects of the pinnae, the head, and various listening environments.
+The sound is funneled straight into the ear canal to produce the impression of real 3D audio sources.
 Headphones are the best way to get the 3D sound into your head.
-There’s no way for speakers to do the job as well, because there’s no way for them to stop each ear hearing the sound that’s intended for the other.
+Speakers can’t do the job as well, because there’s no way to stop each ear hearing the sound that’s intended for the other.